BenC14/Dumbledore/README.md

 ## Configuration

-The NorrisBot is configurable through environment variables.
+Dumbledore is configurable through environment variables.
 There are several variable available:

 | Environment variable | Description |
 |----------------------|-------------|